Cy Young: Later life

 In 1916, he ran for county treasurer in Tuscarawas County, Ohio.

 Young's wife, Roba, whom he had known since childhood, died in 1933.
 After she died, Young tried several jobs, and eventually moved in with friends John and Ruth Benedum and did odd jobs for them.
 Young took part in many baseball events after his retirement.
-In 1937, 26 years after he retired from baseball, Young was inducted into the Baseball Hall of Fame.
+In 1937, 26 years after he retired from baseball, Young was inducted into the newly created Baseball Hall of Fame's freshman class.
 He was among the first to donate mementos to the Hall.

 By 1940, Young's only source of income was stock dividends of $300 per year ($ today).
+He appeared on the television show I've Got a Secret on April 13, 1955.
 On November 4, 1955, Young died on the Benedums' farm at the age of 88.
 He was buried in Peoli, Ohio.

 Legacy

 Young's career is seen as a bridge from baseball's earliest days to its modern era; he pitched against stars such as Cap Anson, already an established player when the National League was first formed in 1876, as well as against Eddie Collins, who played until 1930.
 When Young's career began, pitchers delivered the baseball underhand and fouls were not counted as strikes.
 The pitcher's mound was not moved back to its present position of 60 ft 6 in until Young's fourth season; he did not wear a glove until his sixth season.

 Young was elected to the National Baseball Hall of Fame in 1937.
 In 1956, about one year after Young's death, the Cy Young Award was created to honor the best pitcher in Major League Baseball for each season.
 The first award was given to Brooklyn's Don Newcombe.
 Originally, it was a single award covering all of baseball.
 The honor was divided into two Cy Young Awards in 1967, one for each league.

 On September 23, 1993, a statue dedicated to him was unveiled by Northeastern University on the site of the Red Sox's original stadium, the Huntington Avenue Grounds.
 It was there that Young had pitched the first game of the 1903 World Series, as well as the first perfect game in the modern era of baseball.
 A home plate-shaped plaque next to the statue reads:

 On October 1, 1903 the first modern World Series between the American League champion Boston Pilgrims (later known as the Red Sox) and the National League champion Pittsburgh Pirates was played on this site.
 General admission tickets were fifty cents.
 The Pilgrims, led by twenty-eight game winner Cy Young, trailed the series three games to one but then swept four consecutive victories to win the championship five games to three.

 In 1999, 88 years after his final major league appearance and 44 years after his death, editors at The Sporting News ranked Young 14th on their list of "Baseball's 100 Greatest Players".
 That same year, baseball fans named him to the Major League Baseball All-Century Team.